Making Room for Joy in Lent

 I recently heard the following anecdote during a meditation from the life of St. Josemaria that struck me.
 How flexible he was!
 And how well he lived his own advice from The Way, no. 179, in the chapter on mortification: “Choose mortifications that don’t mortify others.”

-St. Josemaria lived in Rome with a group of men and they occasionally watched movies to relax; St. Josemaria is known to have enjoyed watching his spiritual sons watch movies, even more than he liked the movies themselves.
+St. Josemaria lived in Rome with a group of men and they occasionally watched movies to relax; St. Josemaria is known to have enjoyed seeing his spiritual sons watch movies, even more than he liked the movies themselves.
 He had previously announced that there would be no movies shown during Lent, as a sacrifice.
 One of the guys had a birthday coming up, so St. Josemaria asked him what he would like to do for his birthday.
-The guy replied that he would really like to watch a movie, at which point St. Josemaria looked pointedly at Don Alvaro del Portillo, who simply looked up and away, as if giving permission.
+The guy replied that he would really like to watch a movie, at which point St. Josemaria looked pointedly at Father Alvaro del Portillo, who simply looked up and away, as if giving permission.
 St. Josemaria said, “OK, let’s watch a movie.”
 To which everyone exclaimed happily, “Que padre tenemos!”
 (What a father we have!)

-“Be quiet, be still.
+During times of grave misunderstandings and even persecution against Opus Dei in the 1940s, St. Josemaria wrote a letter in which he advised: “Be quiet, be still.
 Work hard.
 Forgive.
 Smile.
 Pray.
 And carry your sufferings with joy, because God’s way always passes through the Cross.
-Put yourself completely in His hands and never forget: God doesn’t lose battles” (St. Josemaria Escriva; December 29, 1947).
+Put yourself completely in His hands and never forget: God doesn’t lose battles” (December 29, 1947).

 Angela Fortunato Angela Fortunato